 Another likely explanation for why shrimp responded differently to the 2015 El Niño is a buffering effect due to the Pacific Decadal Oscillation being in a cool phase.
-Based on the random walk model we performed, Pacific Decadal Oscillation is a better predictor of shrimp abundance than either El Niño or simple random chance.
-During the previous strong El Niño events during the 1980s and 1990s, the Pacific Decadal Oscillation was in a warm phase, possibly exacerbating the effects from El Niño.
+In the random walk models we performed, Pacific Decadal Oscillation was a better predictor of shrimp abundance than either El Niño or random chance.
+During the previous strong El Niño events of the 1980s and 1990s, the Pacific Decadal Oscillation was in a warm phase, possibly exacerbating the effects from El Niño.
 In contrast, the Pacific Decadal Oscillation has generally been in a cool phase for the past 20 years.
-This cool phase potentially mitigated the effects of the strong El Niño and warm blob event during 2014-2016.
+This cool phase potentially mitigated the effects of the strong El Niño and warm blob event during 2014–2016.

-The years 2010-2011 were also strong La Niña years, which roughly coincided with the Pacific Decadal Oscillation reaching its lowest coolest phase value since the 1950’s (NOAA’s National Centers for Environmental Information).
-Given that pink shrimp mature in 1-2 years, the overlapping strong La Niña and strong cool phase Pacific Decadal Oscillation in 2010 and 2011 likely created ideal conditions and was responsible for the massive increase in adult shrimp observed 2 years later in 2013.
+The years 2010–2011 were also strong La Niña years, which roughly coincided with the Pacific Decadal Oscillation reaching its lowest coolest phase value since the 1950’s (NOAA’s National Centers for Environmental Information).
+Given that pink shrimp mature in 1–2 years, the overlapping strong La Niña and strong cool phase Pacific Decadal Oscillation in 2010 and 2011 likely created ideal conditions and was responsible for the massive increase in adult shrimp observed 2 years later in 2013.

-In contrast to the abundance increases seen in this study, in a study of a different Northeast Pacific marine system, the California Current, there was an observed decrease in the abundance of krill and shrimp in the unusually warm surface and mid waters during the blob event (Brodeur et al. 2019).
-However, Brodeur et al. (2019) noted that their trawl surveys were conducted in the warmer upper layers of water above the thermocline, and thus could not ascertain the community composition in deeper layers, which may have not been as affected by the blob since the largest temperature differences as a result of the blob occurred in the top 50-80m of water, with deeper temperatures remaining close to their long term mean along the Washington Coast (Auth et al. 2018; Peterson et al. 2017).
+In contrast to the increases in abundance seen in this study, Brodeur et al. (2019) observed a decrease in the abundance of krill and shrimp in the unusually warm surface and mid-waters in the California Current during the blob event.
+However, Brodeur et al. (2019) noted that their trawl surveys were conducted in the warmer upper layers of water above the thermocline, and thus could not ascertain the community composition in deeper layers, which may have not been as affected by the blob since the largest temperature differences as a result of the blob occurred in the top 50–80m of water, with deeper temperatures remaining close to their long term mean along the Washington Coast (Auth et al. 2018; Peterson et al. 2017).
 Paired acoustic data from the same study showed anecdotal evidence of possible aggregations of euphausiids and other micronekton below the warmer surface layer of water (Brodeur et al. 2019), indicating possible changes in shrimp and krill diel vertical behavior in response to unfavorable temperatures near the surface.